 In high school, I saw a segment on 60 Minutes discussing the work of a group of volunteer plastic surgeons who travelled abroad to perform free surgery.
 The idea stayed with me and I’ve had the opportunity to do such work on two trips to Africa, one to Kenya and one to Ghana.
 The trips are always a mix of emotions: humbling, gratifying, frustrating and ultimately, never long enough to do all we want to do.
 They do put everything in perspective; not just regarding patients and their problems, but regarding life and what’s really valuable.

 I tend to be one of those people who looks for a better way to do things.
 A blessing and a curse, just ask my wife.
 This character trait has led me to develop several new surgical techniques and devices some of which have altered the way we do plastic surgery.
 I’ve been awarded two US Patents and I’m working on a third.
 Plastic surgery patients and problems tend to promote creative, outside the box thinking.

 My success over the past two decades is a tribute to a dedicated office staff and the support of happy patients eager to refer their family members and friends.
 We enthusiastically look forward to meeting you and winning your recommendation.

 Dr. Frank has been in private practice since 1997.
 A graduate of the University of Michigan and Emory University Medical School, he completed a full general surgery residency at Rush University Medical Center in Chicago, Illinois and went on to complete a plastic surgery residency at Indiana University in Indianapolis, Indiana.

 - Certified by the American Board of Surgery and the American Board of Plastic Surgery.

-- A member of the American Society of Plastic Surgeons and the American Society of Aesthetic Plastic Surgery.
+- A member of the American Society of Plastic Surgeons and The Aesthetic Society.